microsoft/msrflute/README.md

 FLUTE is a pytorch-based orchestration environment enabling GPU or CPU-based FL simulations.
 The primary goal of FLUTE is to enable researchers to rapidly prototype and validate their ideas.
 Features include:

 - large scale simulation (millions of clients, sampling tens of thousands per round)
-- multi-GPU and multi-node orchestration
+- single/multi GPU and multi-node orchestration
 - local or global differential privacy
 - model quantization
 - a variety of standard optimizers and aggregation methods